hafkensite/usbrgb/README.md

 When the chip boots, it first presents itself as a usb device that can be programmed.
 After a short timeout the bootloader starts the Arduino code.

 To flash the micronucleus bootloader you can use [avrdude](https://www.nongnu.org/avrdude/).
-I have programmed mine using a arduino uno with the ISP sketch written to it.
+I have programmed mine using an Arduino uno with the ISP sketch written to it.

 ## Arduino

 To program the device using Arduino you can follow the steps describe in the [tutorial](http://digistump.com/wiki/digispark/tutorials/connecting).

-The provided application used the DigisparkCDC library to emulate a serial device.

-> Note that the latest micronucleus version currently available (v2.04) is not supported by the arduino plugin.
+> Note that the latest micronucleus version currently available (v2.04) is not supported by the Arduino plugin.
 I replaced the micronucleus application with the [latest version](https://github.com/micronucleus/micronucleus/tree/master/commandline), which works fine.

 # Host software

-The provided arduino code acts as a serial interface.
-When 3 bytes are sent, they will be read as RGB value and both LED's will be set to that color.
-If 6 bytes are sent, the first 3 are for the top LED, the second 3 for the bottom.

-## Shell script
-The provided `colors.sh` shows how to set a color.
-An other option is to send some random values using `head -c3 /dev/urandom > /dev/ttyACM0`
+The host application is written in Go, and uses the libusb interface to send control messages to the HID device.

 ## Native messaging
 The goal of this project is to be able to give a notification from within a browser.
 One of the ways to communicate from a browser to the host is using [native messaging](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging).
 This allows extensions to send messages to an executable on the host.

-This project contains a small GO application that can read the messages from the browser, and send the 3 byte values to the serial interface.

 ## Browser integration
 The included firefox extension, together with the native-messaging application, allows the LED's to be set from within a web-page.